hoangvq288/code_challenge_game_of_three/README.md

 * I started by developing the based client-server connection and handle disconnection from clients.
 Then I added some validations to make sure it suits the requirements.
 * Next, I created some objects for this application.
 I used a `Game` object to manage the state of the game, a `Player` object to save information of client.
 Besides, we need a `Game Logic` library to manage rules of a game.
   * The `Game` object will let us know whether game was start or not, what is the initiate input, what is the current value, who is the next Turn.
-  * The `Player` object provides name, player's opponent,  playing options (manual, automatic)
+  * The `Player` object provides name, player's opponent,  playing options (manual, automatic).
   * The `Game Logic` library manages rules of the Game.
-It is in charge of generating Random number, supplying numbers that players can add and some validations
+It is in charge of generating Random number, supplying numbers that players can add and some validations.
-* Afterwards, I built a simple scenario when `both clients are manual` to understand the flow of events
+* Afterwards, I built a simple scenario when `both clients are manual` to understand the flow of events.
 * Then I continued working with the scenario when `both clients are automatic` and when `one of clients plays automatically`.
 * When the application is worked.
-It's time to do some code refactor
+It's time to do some code refactor.
 # 2. Setup
 ### - Install NodeJS environment
 * For mac OS: Download the [macOS Installer] directly from the nodejs.org web site.
 * For Windows: Download the [Windows Installer] directly from the nodejs.org web site.
-* Open Terminal, command `node -v` and get response version of installed Node.js
+* Open Terminal, command `node -v` and get response version of installed Node.js.
 ### - Run Server/Clients
 * Download this repository from github
 * Decompress the file
-* Open Terminal and navigate to directory location, then run `node server.js` for starting server.
+* Open Terminal and navigate to directory location, then run `node server.js` for starting server
-* Open other Terminal and run `node client.js` for starting client connection.
+* Open other Terminal and run `node client.js` for starting client connection

 # 3. Game and Rules
-* Player is able to run some commands in Terminal
+* Player is able to run some commands in Terminal:
     * `START`: start the game
     * `QUIT`: quit the game
     * `ADD X`: add number X to get a valid number